nodejs/loaders/doc/design/proposal-synchronous-hooks.md

    2. Changing CJS modules to be mapped with URL will have performance consequences from but might also help with the hot module replacement use case.
 Note that for parent packages with `exports` or `imports` in their `package.json` the URL conversion is already done (and not even cached) even in the CJS loader.

 ### `load`: from url to source code

+When `--experimental-network-import` is enabled, the default `load` step throws an error when encountering network imports.
+Although, users can implement blocking network imports by spawning a worker and use `Atomics.wait` to wait for the results.
+An example for doing blocking fetch synchronously can be found [here](https://github.com/addaleax/synchronous-worker?tab=readme-ov-file#how-can-i-avoid-using-this-package).

 ```js
 /**